 We have some of the best scientists and researchers in the world here in Queensland, including those at the University of Queensland who are working around the clock to develop the vaccine.

-They are the only scientists in the world using this unique and proven technology which cleverly tackles the virus by eliciting an immune response more effectively than other vaccines – and this puts us ahead of the game.
+They are the only scientists in the world using a unique and proven technology which cleverly tackles the virus by eliciting an immune response more effectively than other vaccines – and this puts us ahead of the game.

 Our combined $16.5 million in funding will enable the University of Queensland along with its research partners, The Doherty Institute and CSIRO, to start the process of manufacturing the vaccine.